Discomiracle/100dayspython-passwordgenerator/README.md

 https://appbrewery.github.io/python-day5-demo/

 ### Easy Version
 Generate the password in sequence.
 Letters, then symbols, then numbers.
-If the user wants

 ### Hard Version